CrowdStrike/aws-verified-access/README.md

       ...
    ```

-### 9. Update your DNS records
+### 9. Update the DNS records

-In this step, you'll update your DNS records to point your private application's domain name to the endpoint domain created by the AWS Verified Access Endpoint you created in the previous step.
+Update the DNS records to point your private application's domain name to the endpoint domain created by the AWS Verified Access Endpoint you created in the previous step.
 For this example, we'll assume that you're using Amazon Route53 to manage your domain's DNS.
 If you're using another DNS provider, please adjust the steps accordingly.

 1. Navigate to Amazon Route53 console page -> Hosted Zones
 1. Select the domain name for your private application
 1. Press `Create record`
-1. Type the subdomain you created earlier and select `CNAME` as the Record type.
+1. Type the domain name you created earlier and select `CNAME` as the Record type.
 Set the value of the record to be the value of `EndpointDomain` you saved in the previous step and press `Create records`

-### 10. Update your Identity Provider settings
+### 10. Update the Identity Provider settings

-In this step, you'll update your Okta's application settings.
+Update your Okta's application settings.
 Specifically, we'll be adding the AWS Verified Access URLs to the Sign-in redirect URIs.
 This will tell Okta to send the authentication response to these URLs.

 1. Navigate to your Okta Administrator page and select the application you created
 1. Press `Edit` under General Settings